How to Approach Vedanta

 A note on advanced texts

 If you are new to Vedanta, it is best not to begin with highly technical or analytical works — for example, the Brahma Sutra.
-Vedanta is meant to transform your vision of life, not become an academic pursuit.
-Take small steps.
-Let the teaching meet your life.
+Vedanta is meant to transform your vision of life, not remain an academic pursuit.